cabforum/servercert/docs/BR.md

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

-Effective November 1, 2024, validations using this method MUST NOT rely on WHOIS to identify Domain Contact information.
+Effective November 1, 2024, Subscriber Certificates MUST NOT be issued that rely on WHOIS to identify Domain Contact information.
+Prior validations using WHOIS to identify Domain Contact information MUST NOT be used to issue new Subscriber Certificates, regardless of permitted data reuse periods.

 ##### 3.2.2.4.3 Phone Contact with Domain Contact